 Awarded biennially by the National Academy of Engineering and Ohio University, the Fritz J. and Dolores H. Russ Prize recognizes a bioengineering achievement in widespread use that improves the human condition.
-This achievement should create for good at the highest level, helping the public better understand and appreciate the contributions of engineers to our health, well-being and quality of life.
+This achievement helps the public better understand and appreciate the contributions of engineers to our health, well-being and quality of life.
 Established in 1999 by the visionary namesakes of the Russ College of Engineering Technology at Ohio University, the Russ Prize encourages collaboration between the engineering, medical and biological disciplines and professions.

 Awarded every other year, the $500,000 prize is named after Ohio University alumnus Fritz Russ, B.S.E.E. ’42, H.O.N. ’75, an esteemed engineer and founder of Systems Research Laboratories, and his wife, Dolores.
 The Russes’ multimillion-dollar endowment to Ohio University funds the Russ Prize, honoring the couple’s dedication to education and the field of engineering.
 Recipients are selected by a committee comprised of NAE members and Ohio University officials.

 The National Academy of Engineering of the United States (NAE), a private, nonprofit institution, has dedicated itself to the wise use of technology in this country and around the world.
 In the United States, the NAE serves as an adviser to the federal government, helping to apply the nation's best engineering talent to the field of public policy.
 Domestically and abroad, the NAE provides a focal point for engineering excellence by recognizing outstanding engineering achievement and encouraging the study and practice of the engineering disciplines.

 The NAE was established in 1964 as an autonomous sister academy to the National Academy of Sciences, under its charter granted in 1863 during the Lincoln administration.
 NAE's purposes are to: